rdaum/vstwebview/README.md

 # vstwebview

-This package allows one to write VST3 plugin user interfaces using an an embedded webview, allowing HTML/CSS/JavaScript UIs instead of Steinberg's bespoke VSTGUI framework.
+This package allows one to write VST3 plugin user interfaces using an embedded webview, allowing HTML/CSS/JavaScript UIs instead of Steinberg's bespoke VSTGUI framework.

 It includes JS binding facilities for piping EditController functionality through to the web layer.

+So: Build your plugin in C++, and then use vstwebview to write your UI layer.

 ## Why?